-Our industry expertise comes from having professionals who worked in agribusiness prior to joining our firm.
+Our industry expertise comes from professionals who have worked in agribusiness before joining our firm.

-Our firm works diligently with farm co-operatives identifying best practices to protect your financial assets.
+Our firm works diligently with farm co-operatives, identifying best practices to protect your financial assets.

 The best approach to tax planning is to understand your organization’s immediate and long-term goals through regular interactions.
 We strive to develop a relationship of communication that allows for proactive identification and solutions for tax hurdles and opportunities.

 We make every effort to help our clients plan for maximum tax advantages.
 Proper planning requires special knowledge of the tax issues and opportunities facing your company.
 Experience is not the only factor in achieving excellence; it also takes creativity, ability, training, caring, and discipline.

 We are members of the National Society of Accountants for Cooperatives (NSAC), the Agricultural Cooperative Council of Oregon (ACCO), and other tax organizations that keep our staff current on new developments in federal and state tax laws for cooperatives and all other corporate, LLC, and individual business entities.

 We have a deep knowledge of the Internal Revenue Code and an understanding of the specific tax code sections impacting co-ops and their members.
 We have tax staff that focus on the issues specific to agribusinesses and cooperatives.
 We understand Subchapter T (Sections 1381-1388) of the Internal Revenue Code, which provides guidance for the taxation of cooperatives and the patronage dividends issued to their members.
 We have worked with co-ops, issuing both qualified and non-qualified patronage allocations, and understand the tax implications and opportunities of each type of allocation.

 In addition, we have experience navigating the complicated rules of IRC 1382, various revenue rulings, and tax court case law to best use the allocation of patronage income, which could help maximize use of net operating losses.